Ptiful/wine_market_analysis/database/README.md

 - We want to highlight 10 wines to increase our sales, which ones should we choose and why?
 - We have a marketing budget for this year, which country should we prioritise and why?
 - We would like to give a price to the best winery, which one should we choose and why?
-- We has detected that a big cluster of customers like a specific combination of tastes.
+- We have detected that a big cluster of customers like a specific combination of tastes.
 We have identified few `primary` `keywords` that matches this and we would like you to **find all the wines that have those keywords**.
 To ensure accuracy of our selection, ensure that **more than 10 users confirmed those keywords**.
 Also, identify the `flavor_groups` related to those keywords.
 	- Coffee
 	- Toast
 	- Green apple